 4) Contributing Cause

-–The Sixers don’t have the skilled players to match up against the Boston Celtics most nights—in fact, have lost 15 of their last 17 starts against the team—and that’s always the underlying cause for their losing when they do, but on this particular night, the lackluster performance of one player contributed to the skill mismatch that caused a loss.
+–The Sixers have to play their best ball to beat the Brooklyn Nets most nights—Kyrie Irving, James Harden, and Kevin Durant are a tough trio—and that’s always the underlying cause for their losing when they do, but on this particular night, the reluctance of one Sixers player contributed more than usual to the skill mismatch that caused a loss.

 Considering how many causes are usually in play to achieve any individual result, you’re not responsible to prove causation beyond a shadow of a doubt.
 Your demonstration of a likely cause, with evidence and reason, will suffice.

 Your “proof” will yield a probable cause, not a certain conclusion.
 That said, you will need to defend against oversimplification and false causation.
 Because they often occur together, correlations mimic causations.

 You never want to make the mistake of claiming that breakfast causes lunch.